The short answer

 | Grade I | Mild snoring, minor exercise intolerance | Not needed |

-Roughly 50% of Frenchies are Grade II or III.
+Roughly 50% of Frenchies land at Grade II or III.
 Calgary specialty centres (VCA Canada West, Western Veterinary Specialist Centre) can perform Cambridge grading.
-Calgary BOAS surgery (soft palate trim + nostril widening + saccule removal): $4,000–$8,000 at specialty, $3,500–$5,500 at general practice with brachycephalic experience.
-Best done before age 2 — chronic untreated BOAS causes secondary heart and laryngeal damage.
+Calgary BOAS surgery (soft palate trim plus nostril widening plus saccule removal) runs $4,000 to $8,000 at specialty, $3,500 to $5,500 at general practice with brachycephalic experience.
+Best done before age 2 because chronic untreated BOAS causes secondary heart and laryngeal damage.

 What is IVDD and hemivertebrae in French Bulldogs?